mrweiler/gpd-pocket-2-arch-guide/README.md

     # Finally, format the logical volume to ext4
     mkfs.ext4 /dev/mapper/rootvg-root

-## Wirelessly connect to the internet
+## Connect to the internet
-Internet is needed to download packages. `wifi-menu` is a basic curses command which will temporarily select and configure a wifi network.
+Internet is needed to download packages.

+`wifi-menu` is a basic curses command which will temporarily select and configure a wifi network.

     wifi-menu

+Alternatively use an ethernet connection if available.

+    # dhcpcd

 ## Mount, pacstrap and prepare for arch-chroot

     # Mount the ext4-formatted root LV